Do I Have to Sue For Accident Injury Lawyers MN

 Do you have to sue after being injured in an accident?
 The answer is no.

-In addition, you will receive letters from your health insurance or workers compensation implying that you have to start a lawsuit.
-They may also imply that they will not pay your medical bills because you can sue another party.
+In addition, you will receive letters from your health insurance or workers compensation implying that you must start a lawsuit.
+They may also imply they will not pay your medical bills because you can sue another party.
 However, this is not true.
 Your health insurance is required to pay your medical bills even if you have a potential case against another party.

 ACCIDENT INJURY LAWYERS MN